Addiction Treatment and Rehab for Veterans

 Veterans may also participate in addiction treatment outside of the VA.
 Private, non-profit, and government-funded programs are available throughout the United States.

-Veterans seeking addiction treatment through the VA or other treatment programs may benefit from different levels of care:
+Veterans seeking inpatient drug or alcohol addiction treatment through the VA or other treatment programs may benefit from different levels of care:

-- Detoxification usually takes place prior to ongoing addiction treatment and is a process wherein the body clears itself of drugs and alcohol, often (but not always) with medical oversight and/or intervention.
+- Detoxification usually takes place prior to ongoing addiction treatment and is a process wherein the body clears itself of drugs and alcohol.
 In a medical detox program, doctors and other medical professionals closely monitor a person’s withdrawal symptoms and administer medications to alleviate symptoms.
-In a non-medical, or social, detox, recovering individuals will receive emotional support but no medications.
-Medical detox is usually recommended in the case of alcohol, sedative, and opioid withdrawal.

 - Inpatient/residential rehab programs offer live-in treatment with therapy sessions and recovery meetings that are focused on understanding and coping with addiction.
 These programs offer 100% drug-free environments and social support.

-- Outpatient substance abuse treatment programs offer a set number of therapy sessions each week that the patient will visit the treatment facility to attend.
-The frequency and intensity of outpatient treatment depend upon the particular program.
+- Outpatient substance misuse treatment programs offer therapy sessions each week that the patient will visit the treatment facility to attend.
+The frequency and intensity of outpatient treatment depends on the program.
 Participants do not stay in the treatment facility and often reside in their own homes or sober living facilities.

 - Cognitive behavioral therapy helps people understand the relationship between their thoughts, feelings, and behaviors and develop healthy coping strategies to manage stress.